lightningdevkit/lightningdevkit.org/docs/_blog/cashapp-enables-lightning-withdrawals-and-deposits-using-ldk.md

 ---
 title: "Cash App Enables Lightning Withdrawals & Deposits Using LDK"
-description: "Learn how Cash App integrated with the Lightning Network, allowing its users to send and receive bitcoin instantly."
+description: "Learn how Cash App integrated with the lightning network, allowing its users to send and receive bitcoin instantly."
-date: "2022-11-01"
+date: "2022-11-15"
 authors:
   - Ryan Loomba
 tags:
   - Case Studies
 ---

-# Overview
 Our project is the Cash App lightning wallet.
 We power all lightning bitcoin withdrawals and deposits within Cash App.

 Cash App is the #1 finance app in the App Store – we have extremely high standards for product development and the infrastructure that powers all our cool features.
 We were looking for a solution that would ensure high reliability, high scalability, and a stellar developer experience.
 Cash App is the financial hub for millions of people and often the first place an individual acquires bitcoin, so having a slick user experience, and the infrastructure to onboard lots of new users is extremely important.
 As a publicly traded company, we take security very seriously, so having the ability to customize our wallet implementation to adhere to our security standards was necessary.